-PSMA is a transmembrane protein highly overexpressed in over 90% of prostate cancers.
+Since the initial publication of this guideline, the FDA has approved two new PET agents for the management of advanced prostate cancer, 68Ga-PSMA-11 and 18F-DCFPyL.^{53,54} PSMA is a transmembrane protein highly overexpressed in over 90% of prostate cancers.
 68Ga-PSMA-11 is a radiolabeled small molecule that binds to the PSMA receptor.
-It has high specificity and sensitivity and outperforms standard CT and MRI in detection of nodal and osseous metastases.
-52,53 In a recent prospective study of men who had undergone prostatectomy and had a rising PSA still under 2.0ng/mL, PSMA-PET detected occult metastases significantly frequently than fluciclovine-PET with an odds ratio over 4.54 Unlike 18F-fluciclovine, 68Ga-PSMA-11 has not yet received FDA approval in the U.S. Other variants such as 18F-DCFPyl exist and are currently under investigation.
-Other PET agents such as 11C-choline have FDA approval but suffer from lower sensitivity and specificity for metastatic disease and are no longer in routine use for prostate cancer.
-51 Further, the short half -life of 11C-choline requires that it be manufactured on site, so it is impractical for most centers.
+It has high specificity and sensitivity and outperforms standard CT and MRI in detection of nodal and osseous metastases. ^{55, 56} In a recent prospective study of men who had undergone prostatectomy and had a rising PSA still under 2.0ng/mL, PSMA PET detected occult metastases significantly more frequently than fluciclovine-PET with an odds ratio over 4.57 18F-DCFPyL, another small molecule that binds to the extracellular domain of PSMA with high affinity, was shown to have a correct localization rate of 84.8% to 87.0% in a study of 208 men with rising PSA and negative conventional imaging following curative intent surgery or radiotherapy.58 Both 68Ga-PSMA-11 and 18F-DCFPyL are indicated for patients with suspected prostate cancer metastasis considering surgery or radiation therapy and also indicated for patients with suspected prostate cancer recurrence based on elevated serum PSA levels.
+The role of PSMA PET in assessing indications and response for metastatic patients is still under investigation.
+Additional PSMA agents are currently under investigation.
+PET agents such as 11C-choline have FDA approval but are no longer in routine use for prostate cancer due to lower sensitivity and specificity for metastatic disease compared to other agents.52 Further, the short half-life of 11C-choline requires that it be manufactured on site, so it is impractical for most centers.

 While advanced imaging tests may enhance detection of metastatic lesions, the impact on patients and OS has yet to be fully demonstrated.
 It is still unclear what may be gained by the early detection of recurrent disease.
 In instances of planned salvage radiation therapy or salvage lymphadenectomy, the treatment templates may be adjusted as a result of novel imaging findings.
-In addition, oligometastatic disease may be identified, and such patients may be offered management in clinical trials.
-While such approaches may be intuitively appealing, to date there is only evidence that it may delay initiation of systemic therapy.
-There is no evidence yet that metastasis directed therapy (MDT) confers a survival benefit.
-56
+In addition, oligometastatic disease may be identified, and such patients may be offered enrollment in clinical trials.
+While such approaches may be intuitively appealing, to date there is a limited amount of evidence suggesting benefit in terms of a delay in disease progression (ORIOLE)59 or improvement in OS (SABR-COMET).
+60 There is still limited evidence that metastasis-directed therapy (MDT) confers a survival benefit.61

-For patients with a rising PSA after failure of local therapy and no demonstrated metastatic disease by conventional imaging, clinicians should offer observation or clinical trial enrollment.
+7. For patients with a rising PSA after failure of local therapy and no demonstrated metastatic disease by imaging, clinicians should offer observation or clinical trial enrollment.
 (Clinical Principle)

-While early salvage radiotherapy with or without adjuvant ADT remains the preferred treatment strategy for most men with a biochemical recurrence following prostatectomy, there are currently no systemic treatments with proven efficacy in men without metastatic disease who are not candidates for additional local therapy.
+Currently there are no systemic treatments with proven efficacy in men without metastatic disease who have received maximal local therapy.
 The overall course of a rising PSA after failure of local therapy is highly variable, with earlier recurrences indicative of more aggressive disease.
-In one study of men with biochemical recurrence after salvage radiotherapy, over half of the PSA failures occurred within 18 months of radiation, and these men were at a significantly higher risk of distant metastasis and death compared to men with later PSA recurrences.57
+In a study of men with biochemical recurrence after salvage radiotherapy, over half of the PSA failures occurred within 18 months of radiation, and these men Advanced Prostate Cancer were at a significantly higher risk of distant metastasis and death compared to men with later PSA recurrences.62